hashsequence/Linux-Job-Worker/README.md

 #### Stop

-* The User should be able to stop the request based on the pid
+* The User should be able to stop the request based on the uuid

-* When stopped the pid should be killed
+* When stopped the process should be killed

 * A response will be sent to client indicating process have been stopped along with the contents of the log